jeriko001/Card-permutation/README.md

 ## Usage

 Open `index.html` in any browser.
 No installation required.
+At link: https://jeriko001.github.io/Card-permutation

 ## Author